 Chr14: 35077780 – 35087566 (9.7kb) – encompasses exons 4-5

 The gene covers around 38,500 bases.
 Other information:Exons: 7, Coding exons: 5, Transcript length: 3,254 bps, Translation length: 213 residues (this is the length of the protein).
 Ensembl link

 The FAM177A1 deletions were detected via short read genome sequencing run on illumina platform.
 The deletions were called in the short read genome data through a research bioinformatics pipeline developed at HudsonAlpha (who performed the sequencing).
 The deletions were subsequently confirmed orthogonally at a clinical CLIA lab which used a qPCR deletion/duplication assay.
 Long read sequencing was not required to detect these deletions, though it should be able to.
 It's also expected that typical deletion/duplication analyses with single exon resolution should be able to detect the deletions as well.

 In Feb 2022, we finally connected with another FAM family.
 You can read about that in our blog.
+We have since connected with another family in the US with two affected kids and know of about 15 more in the Middle East and Europe.
 We know that there are more patients out there and hope to find them soon!

 Zebrafish with the function of FAM177A1 knocked out are currently being studied at the MOSC at Washington University and at the Metabolomics Core at Mayo Clinic, and the FAM177A1 protein is being studied at the De Camilli Lab at Yale.

 Poster presented about FAM177A1 at the 2020 ACMG Conference